5 Quick Tips For Living A Healthier Lifestyle

 .

-Prioritize Quality Sleep: Aim for 7–9 hours of sleep each night to allow your body to recover and function optimally.
+Prioritise Quality Sleep: Aim for 7–9 hours of sleep each night to allow your body to recover and function optimally.
 Establish a consistent sleep schedule, create a relaxing bedtime routine, and ensure your sleep environment is comfortable and free from distractions.

 Stay Hydrated: Drinking enough water is crucial for overall health.
 Aim for at least 8 glasses (64 ounces) of water per day.
 Carry a water bottle with you as a reminder to stay hydrated, and try to incorporate water-rich foods like fruits and vegetables into your diet.